Hammerspoon/hammerspoon/README.md

   local win = window.focusedwindow()
   local newframe = win:screen():frame_without_dock_or_menu()
   newframe.w = newframe.w / 2
-  newframe.x = newframe.w -- comment this line to push it to left half of screen win:setframe(newframe)
+  newframe.x = newframe.x + newframe.w -- comment out this line to push it to left half of screen
+  win:setframe(newframe)
 end

+-- bind your custom function to a convenient hotkey
-hotkey.new({"cmd", "ctrl", "alt"}, "L", movewindow_righthalf):enable()
+-- note: it's good practice to keep hotkey-bindings separate from their functions, like we're doing here hotkey.new({"cmd", "ctrl", "alt"}, "L", movewindow_righthalf):enable()

+-- uncomment this line if you want Hydra to make sure it launches at login -- hydra.autolaunch.set(true)

+-- when the "update is available" notification is clicked, open the website notify.register("showupdate", function() os.execute('open https://github.com/sdegutis/Hydra/releases') end)

+-- check for updates every week, and also right now (when first launching) timer.new(timer.weeks(1), hydra.updates.check):start() hydra.updates.check()
 ~~~

 ### Using Hydra from the command line